pirsch-analytics/blog/content/techstack/index.md

 Appart from the load balancer, we also use a firewall, only allowing ports that must be open, and a private network for the cluster and database servers.
 Everything build right into the Hetzner cloud.

+### Subscriptions and Payments

+Subscriptions and payments are managed and processed by [Stripe](https://stripe.com/).
+We have used Stripe before and kept using it for Pirsch.
+The API and dashboard are fantastic and they have a great [Go SDK](https://github.com/stripe/stripe-go).

 ## Programming Languages

 If you follow our development on [GitHub](https://github.com/pirsch-analytics) or [Twitter](https://twitter.com/PirschAnalytics), you probably know already that we're using Go (golang) for backend and TypeScript for frontend development.
 I don't want to go into to much detail here, as there are other articles explaining the advantages and disadvantages of these languages better.